Chair ofHuman Resource Management & Intercultural Leadership

 - Elective: Intercultural Human Resource Management

-- Core Course: Managing People and Organizations
+- Core Course: Managing People and Organisations

 - Elective: Human Resource Management for Executives

-- Elective (blended): Intercultural Management
+- Elective (blended): Intercultural Management in Team and Leadership Settings (including Serious Game: Moving Tomorrow)

 The main research focus of the Chair of Human Resource Management and Intercultural Leadership is on International Human Resource Management and Cross-cultural Management.
 Marion Festing has co-authored textbooks in German and in English language.